daniel-rosebrock/transcriptional_cascades/README.md

-# Fit functions to pseudotime ordered gene expression profiles from scRNA-Seq data using [affine-invariant ensemble MCMC](https://arxiv.org/abs/1202.3665)
+# Fit functions to pseudotime ordered gene expression profiles from scRNA-Seq data using affine-invariant ensemble MCMC.

 ## Required input files:
    - count_matrix_fn: contains a .tsv file with a scRNA-Seq count matrix (cells in rows, genes in columns) where cells are ordered along a pseudotime trajectory (see data/e14_5_mouse_forebrain_neuron_diff.raw_count_matrix.tsv for an example)

 As an example dataset, the mouse brain atlas from [Manno et al.](https://www.nature.com/articles/s41586-021-03775-x) was downloaded from [UCSC Cell Browser](https://cells.ucsc.edu/?ds=mouse-dev-brain).
 The dataset was subset to forebrain dorsal cells of e14.5, and [diffusion pseuodtime](https://www.nature.com/articles/nmeth.3971) was used to estimate pseudotime for cells along the cortical NSC -> IP -> neuron route with [scanpy](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1382-0).
 See mouse_brain_e14.5_preprocessing.ipynb.
-In this notebook, the input file data/e14_5_mouse_forebrain_neuron_diff.raw_co unt_matrix.tsv was generated).
+In this notebook, the input file data/e14_5_mouse_forebrain_neuron_diff.raw_count_matrix.tsv was generated).

 ## Run MCMC on a set of genes
    - data/check.tsv contains a list of genes to run on (see data/check.tsv for an example)

 In order to run the MCMC on an input file, number of MCMC iterations needs to be specified (default is 10000) and an output directory.
+The MCMC is an affine-invariant ensemble MCMC implemented in [emcee](https://arxiv.org/abs/1202.3665) package.
 Here is an example:

     python run_mcmc.py --gene_fn data/check.tsv --count_matrix_fn data/e14_5_mouse_forebrain_neuron_diff.raw_count_matrix.tsv --n_mcmc_iter 10000 --report_mcmc_progress True --output_dir outputs/e14_5_forebrain_dorsal/